barchart/alerting-service-public/docs/content/concepts/composing_alerts.md

 ## Data Format

 The Barchart Alerting Service communicates using [JSON](https://en.wikipedia.org/wiki/JSON) data.
 You send JSON-formatted objects to the backend.
-You receive JSON-formatted in response. **This section describes the schema for these JSON objects.**
+You receive JSON-formatted in response. **This section describes the schema of these JSON objects.**

 ## Alert Structure Basics

-An **alert** is our top-level object.
+An _alert_ is our top-level object.
 Here is a visualization of an alert, showing its important internal structures:

 ```text
 ├── Alert